timothyfraser/sigma/docs/06_workshop_python.md

-# Indices and Confidence Intervals for SPC in Python
+# Indices and Confidence Intervals for Statistical Process Control in `Python`

 <div class="figure">